Loquat

 $32.95

-All orders placed will be shipped during our Spring shipping season.
-All trees will be shipped bare root and dormant.
+All orders placed will be shipped during our Fall shipping season.
+All trees will be shipped in containers not yet dormant.

 For more information see the Ordering & Shipping section below.